jccuevas/cpp-docs.es-es/docs/atl/reference/ccomcachedtearoffobject-class.md

 ### <a name="return-value"></a>Valor devuelto

-Un valor que puede ser útil para los diagnósticos y las pruebas.
+Un valor que puede ser útil para diagnósticos y pruebas.

-##  <a name="ccomcachedtearoffobject"></a>  CComCachedTearOffObject::CComCachedTearOffObject
+## <a name="ccomcachedtearoffobjectccomcachedtearoffobject"></a><a name="ccomcachedtearoffobject"></a>CcomCachedTearOffObject::ccomCachedTearOffObject

 El constructor.